a80-abbasi/Saadi-Reterieval-System/webserver/README.md

 - get_vectors: returns tf-idf Matrix of its data
 - search: returns k most similar datapoints to query based on cos of their angle (TF-IDF Retreival)

+### TransformerSearch.py
+Uses a transformer based model from 'HooshvareLab/bert-fa-zwnj-base' on Golestan and Boostan data and with `search` you can k most similar Beits to your query Beit based on cosine of their vectors' angle.

 ### Clustering.py